-Long before the world flipped in on itself and we were all forced indoors, we’d been already been dreaming about a return to simple living.
-Harvesting our own homegrown veggies… gathering eggs from our chook pens… teaching the kids to sew… making wholesome meals with fresh, local ingredients… living modestly with minimal impact on the planet — all backdropped, ideally, by the soothing sounds of a babbling brook.
+Long before the world flipped in on itself, we’d already been dreaming about a return to simple living.
+Harvesting homegrown veggies… gathering eggs from the chook pen… teaching the kids to sew… making wholesome meals with fresh, local ingredients… living modestly with minimal impact on the planet — all backdropped, ideally, by the soothing sounds of a babbling brook.
 It’s a very alluring lifestyle image.
 In fact, it’s one so appealing that it’s even coined its own name: cottagecore (as in hardcore, a term originating from the 1980s punk music scene).
 In essence, it’s a romanticisation of country and cottage life where self-sufficiency rules supreme and shabby chic décor defines interiors.

 Soft furnishings and leafy potted plants offer instant ambience to both indoor interior and outdoor spaces.
 A layering of plush rugs, coloured cushions and throw blankets invite you to sit back with a cup of Earl Grey — poured from a vintage teapot, of course — and lose yourself in the pages of a classic novel as dinner slower simmers in the background.
 Rustic furniture and vintage décor are the mainstays of shabby chic interior design.
 The idea behind this theme is that precious pieces were passed down from generation to generation, with a little TLC along the way.
 As such, quality furniture and homewares find themselves in an eclectic mix of old and new or vintage-look — creating a style unto itself.